 - Kosher salt and freshly ground black pepper

 - 4 sprigs thyme or rosemary (optional)

-Preheat a water bath to desired final temperature using a sous-vide cooker, according to the chart above.
+Preheat a water bath to desired final temperature using a sous-vide cooker, according to the chart below.
 Season chicken generously with salt and pepper.
 Place chicken in zipper-lock bags or vacuum bags and add thyme or rosemary sprigs, if using.

 If Using Zipper-Lock Bags: Remove air from zipper-lock bags by closing the bags, leaving the last inch of the top unsealed.
 Slowly lower into the preheated water bath, sealing the bag completely just before it fully submerges.
-Cook according to the chart above.
+Cook according to the chart below.

 To Finish in a Pan: Turn on your vents and open your windows.
 Remove chicken from water bath and bag.
 Discard herbs, if using.
 Carefully pat chicken dry with paper towels.
 Heat the oil in a heavy cast iron or stainless steel skillet over medium-high heat until shimmering.
 Gently lay the chicken in the skillet, skin side down, using your fingers or a set of tongs.
 Hold the chicken down flat in the pan with a flexible metal spatula or your fingers (be careful of splattering oil).
 Cook until golden brown and crisp, about 2 minutes.
 Remove from pan and let rest until cool enough to handle, about 2 minutes.
 Remove bones with your fingertips.
 Slice chicken and serve.